 Fort Liard is located on the Liard Trail, 131 miles north of Fort Nelson, BC, and 176 miles south of Fort Simpson, NT.

-The North West Co. established a trading post near present-day Fort Liard in 1805.
+The North West Co. established a trading post near here at the confluence of the Liard and Petitot rivers called Riviere aux Liards in 1805.
 The post was abandoned after the massacre of more than a dozen residents by Indians.
-It was taken over by the Hudson’s Bay Co. in 1821 and re-established in 1822.
-Today, this small, well-laid-out settlement of traditional log homes and new modern housing supports a comparatively traditional lifestyle of hunting, trapping, fishing and making handicrafts.
-Recently, oil, gas and forestry have created a rise in the local economy.
+It was taken over by the Hudson’s Bay Co. in 1821 and re-established in 1822 when the 2 companies merged.
+The well-known geologist Charles Camsell was born at Fort Liard in 1876.

-Visitor services include lodging, groceries, ATM, post office, hardware and sundries at the Liard Valley General Store and Motel (at the far end of Main Street).
-Gas, diesel, propane and fishing and hunting licenses available at the Fort Liard Fuel Centre which also has the Sisters Cafe, crafts and groceries.
+Lodging, groceries, hardware and sundries available at Liard Valley General Store and Motel (at the far end of main street).
+Gas, diesel, propane and fishing and hunting licenses available here at the Fort Liard Fuel Centre (which includes Sisters Cafe, crafts and groceries).
+Post office at the Northern.
+ATM at the Liard Valley General Store.
+There is the modern Echo Dene School.
 There is no bank in Fort Liard.

 - Fishing for pike, pickerel, goldeye and spring grayling at the confluence of the Liard and Petitot rivers.